 #cases_…. – these are the groups where the case are going to be discussed with industry experts

-#nlp_text_mining, #ml, #sna, #cv, #ai, #bio_inf – Areas where the top mentors are going to be and the most important, you are free to set up your team group and start working in private group
+The most important, you are free to set up your team group and start working in private groups

 These channels are going to be the main place of where you will ask questions to the mentors during the Datathon.

 It is not mandatory to have a team formed in order to participate.
 You will have a chance to form a team virtually up until the start of the Datathon.
 The preferable size of the team between 3 to 5 people.
 There are two ways to get in a team:

 - Use the platform to proactively form your team

 You will be able to form a team with ease once you have chosen a case to work on.
 We also advise you to take a look at the profiles of other participants and start using the chat room(s) for the case(s) that you find interesting.
 This is a good way to find other experts that would like to work on the same case.

 If someone is left out during the teaming up in the #announcement channel he/she should move to #general to pair up with other lonely participants and be proactive.